vemonet/setup-spark/README.md

 # Contributions

 Contributions are welcome!
-See our [Contributor's Guide](https://github.com/vemonet/setup-spark/blob/main/CONTRIBUTING.md).
+Feel free to test other Spark versions, and submit [issues](/issues), or [pull requests](https://github.com/vemonet/setup-spark/blob/main/CONTRIBUTING.md).

+See the [contributor's guide](https://github.com/vemonet/setup-spark/blob/main/CONTRIBUTING.md) for more details.